Murash-ops/BotiumToys-Security-Audit/README.md

 **Recommendations:** Some ideas on how to make security better.

-Since I'm learning, these are just my beginner thoughts:
+Since I'm learning, these are just my thoughts:

 1. Only give people access to what they need